 - Paul, an apostle of Jesus the Anointed through the will of God, and Timothy our brother,

 - to the saints and faithful brothers in the Anointed at Colossae; grace to you and peace from God our Father.

 - We always give thanks to the God and Father of our Lord Jesus the Anointed while praying about you,

 - having heard of your faith in Jesus the Anointed and the ^love that you have for all the saints

 - because of the hope being stored for you in the heavens, which you previously heard in the word of truth; the gospel.

-- The gospel which is present in you, just as it’s bearing fruit and growing in all the world, even as it was among you from the day you heard and recognized the grace of God in truth.
+- The gospel which is present in you, just as it’s also bearing fruit and growing in all the world as it also was among you from the day you heard and recognized the grace of God in truth.

 - Just as you learned from Epaphras – our beloved fellow servant – who is a faithful servant of the Anointed on our behalf,

-- for you to walk worthy of the Lord; pleasing to Him in everything, in every good work; bearing fruit and growing in the accurate knowledge of God;
+- for you to walk in a manner worthy of the Lord, fully pleasing in everything and in every good work, bearing fruit and growing in the accurate knowledge of God;

 - being empowered with all strength according to His glorious might, into all endurance and patience with joy;

 - giving thanks to the Father; the One who made you fit for a portion of the inheritance of the saints in the light.

 - He who rescued us from the authority of the darkness and transferred us into the kingdom of His ^beloved Son,

 - in whom we have the repurchase payment1“repurchase payment” is one word in Greek, typically translated “redemption”.
 It properly refers to the price paid to “buy back” something that had been lost. and the forgiveness of sins.